 PRWeb upended the rationales, distribution methods and audiences for the press release forever.
 Before PRWeb, traditional PR wire services like PR Newswire and Business Wire had licensing-based models for news distribution.
 Similar to newswire services like the Associated Press and Reuters, they focused on distributing content directly to outlets like newspapers, TV and radio stations.
 Those gatekeepers determined how and whether to turn press releases into news stories.

 PRWeb, by contrast, distributed releases directly over the internet -- and as the internet came to subsume traditional media, the web emerged as a force for traditional PR wires to reckon with.
-Eventually, PR Newswire and Business Wire came to incorporate PRWeb's innovations, and today both PR Newswire and PRWeb are owned by Cision, the 800-pound gorilla of PR software companies.
+Eventually, PR Newswire and Business Wire came to incorporate PRWeb's innovations, and today both PR Newswire and PRWeb are owned by Cision, the 800-pound gorilla of PR software in the MarTech space.

 In this MarTech Talk interview, we chat with David about the evolution of company news as a marketing tool.
 We also learn what's next for him -- a PR wire service based on blockchain technology that promises to take on the problem of "fake news."